ShortlistShortlistedRemoved from shortlist 4

 Features

-The device’s light indicators will display if its oil levels are insufficient and the generator is ready.
+The device’s light indicators will display if the oil level is too low and the generator is ready.

 Product Video